 This course seeks to develop informed intuition for structures by emphasizing underlying concepts and synergy of form and structure and encourage creative design integration.
-The course also aims to convey engineering concepts for analyzing basic structures and for an effective communication with engineers.
-Students will also conduct various design experiments related to the topics that they have learned before in lectures.
-Prerequisites MATH 110 Calculus and Analytical Geometry I.
+The course also aims to convey engineering concepts for analyzing of basic structures and for an effective communication with engineers.
+Students will conduct also various design experiments related to the topics that they have learned before in lectures.